 Individual members of staff and students sometimes make purchases of goods on behalf of the University.
 At the point of reimbursement the University then owns the goods for which the individual is being reimbursed.
 Some examples are books, calculators, and so on.
 Departments should ensure that individuals do not keep such items personally.

-All claims for reimbursements of expenses must be supported by original receipts, vouchers or equivalent evidence of the expense incurred, photocopies will not be accepted.
+All claims for reimbursements of expenses must be supported by electronic copies of the original receipts, vouchers or equivalent evidence of the expense incurred, photocopies will not be accepted.

 Credit card and debit card vouchers or statements are not acceptable forms of support for expense claims.
 Therefore claimants are advised that they should always request a proper receipt or voucher.
 This is partly to avoid paying expenses where the credit card company or bank has refunded the original expense, but also because a proper receipt gives details of the goods/services purchased.